Akuli/jou/doc/ub.md

     return 0
 ```

-This code does not contain UB, and works as expected.
+This code does not contain UB, and it prints `foo3` as expected every time.

 ## Perfectly working program with UB